stephanie-castelblanco/stephanie-castelblanco.github.io/projects/Project_A_Wazuh_Splunk.md

 A couple of words that show up a lot:

-- **SIEM** (say "sim") = Security Information and Event Management.
+- **SIEM** = Security Information and Event Management.
 A fancy term for a tool that collects security alerts in one place and lets you search them.
 Splunk is a SIEM.
 - **SPL** = Splunk Processing Language.
 The way you *ask Splunk questions*, like typing a search into Google.
 Example: `index=wazuh` means "show me the Wazuh alerts."

 ## How it works